A Comprehensive Guide to the Wedding Ceremony Processional Order

 Catholic Wedding Processional Order

-There are several variations of a Catholic wedding processional, so it's a good idea to talk to your church about their traditional order.
+There are several variations of a Catholic wedding processional, so it's a good idea to talk to your church about their traditional wedding entrance order.
 In the processional order below, the couple's parents walk down the aisle, but in some churches, the parents are escorted to their seats from the side as the processional begins.

 1. Priest, Groom and Best Man